The 2019 Annual Conference, at The Hayes, Swanwick, Derbyshire.

 “I am a Methodist Minister, ordained in 1989, and have been involved in hospice chaplaincy for sixteen years.
 My current role is full-time chaplain at Weston Hospicecare which is a small hospice in Somerset.
 I am frequently involved with training and supervision as well as developing a team of volunteers to be companions to patients and families, encouraging people to look at their networks of support and care.
 Outside of work my interests include working an allotment, running and creating woolly things from crochet.”

-Karen’s introductory presentation,’Setting the Scene’ will start the Conference with a discussion on this year’s conference themes.
-She will be holding the ‘New Chaplains’ Workshop’ informally on Tuesday evening, after dinner, venue tbc.
+Karen’s introductory presentation,’Setting the Scene’ started the Conference with a discussion on this year’s conference themes.
+She also held the ‘New Chaplains’ Workshop’ informally on Tuesday evening, after dinner.

 Fr.
 Simon Evers, Chair of the European Network of Healthcare Chaplaincy (ENHCC).